oracle/rwloadsim/test/TEST.md

 SQL> @testuser
 ```
-If you are not using multitenant, you can execute the testuser.sql script
-logged in as any user with DBA privilege.

 Some tests require DRCP to be configured, which can be done using the cpool.sql script.
-Potentially modify a copy of the script cpool.sql and execute it as SYSDBA (in the root
-database if multitenant) to start DRCP:
+It can normally be used as is, although you may want to look at and potentially change
+some of the DRCP configuration options in the file.
+The script must be executed while connected as sysdba in the root container
+of your database:
 ```
-@cpool
+SQL> @cpool
 ```
 Once your rwltest user is created, you need to create the necessary tables and
 other objects.